LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 The approach taken by IHE is to analyze typical work processes occurring in health care.
 IHE identifies the application systems involved in these processes and the information that should be exchanged between these application systems to support the diagnostic and therapeutic processes as good as possible.
-For example, IHE has defined working processes in the form of “integration profiles” for areas such as cardiology, pathology, radiology, and pharmacy.
+For example, IHE has defined working processes in the form of "integration profiles" for areas such as cardiology, pathology, radiology, and pharmacy.
 It has also defined integration profiles for the exchange of clinical documents between different health care facilities (IHE XDS, Sect.
 3.7.2.6).

-IHE then selects existing standards, i.e., especially HL7 V2 and DICOM, for each “transaction” (information exchange between application systems) and restricts the options offered by these standards for each transaction so that plug-and-play interoperability becomes possible.
+IHE then selects existing standards, i.e., especially HL7 V2 and DICOM, for each "transaction" (information exchange between application systems) and restricts the options offered by these standards for each transaction so that plug-and-play interoperability becomes possible.

 By defining work processes, IHE supports process interoperability.
 Together with standards such as HL7, HL7 CDA, HL7 FHIR, openEHR, and DICOM, it indirectly supports syntactic and semantic interoperability.

-IHE furthermore offers comprehensive test software enabling vendors to test their products’ interfaces for IHE-conformant process interoperability and organizes large cross-vendor testing events called “IHE Connectathons” (from “connection” and “marathon”).
+IHE furthermore offers comprehensive test software enabling vendors to test their products’ interfaces for IHE-conformant process interoperability and organizes large cross-vendor testing events called "IHE Connectathons" (from "connection" and "marathon").

 IHE is not a standards body as such but fills a very important gap by selecting the most appropriate set of standards for a typical clinical workflow.
 It reduces the indeterminacy of the way of interaction, for example, between HL7 V2 and DICOM, by proposing clear rules for their joint use.